antelope island state park

 2. Beach Visit

-Many schools elect to come to the park and spend part of the day at the beach.
+Many schools enjoy spending part of the day at the beach.
 Schools can develop their own outline of activities, or simply have a beach day, and let their students wade/swim in the water.

 For schools wishing to visit the beach on their own and would like additional teaching tools, the park offers a Teacher Toolbox for free checkout.
 This toolbox contains a variety of lesson plans with all necessary supplies to conduct those activities.
 The Teacher Toolbox lesson plans include: